Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Reward Function Tampering

+RF-tampering can be generally characterized as follows.
+The user (explicitly or implicitly) assumes that some \emph{intended-RF conditions} will hold, under which they hope that the implemented RF will (eventually) match the intended one.
+These conditions typically include that the agent does not tamper with the source code of the implemented RF, nor the feedback that trains it.
+We say that the agent \emph{tampers with the implemented RF} if it influences it by causing some intended-RF conditions to fail.
+The \emph{RF tampering problem} is that the agent may observe more reward by tampering with the implemented RF, instead of doing the intended task.

+Reward function tampering can be modeled formally in what we call an \emph{MDP with a modifiable implemented reward function} (\cref{fig:mdp-mrf}).
+Compared to a standard MDP, random variables $\ThetaR_*$ and $\ThetaR_t$ are added, with $\ThetaR_*$ representing the intended RF and $\ThetaR_t$ the potentially different implemented RF at each time step.
+At time $t$, the agent's observed reward is $R_t = R(S_t; \ThetaR_t)$, while the intended reward is $R^*_t = R(S_t; \ThetaR_*)$.
+A conditional probability distribution $P(\ThetaR_{t+1}\mid \ThetaR_t, \ThetaR_*, S_t, A_t)$ describes how the implemented RF changes between time steps.
+These changes represent both agent influence and user-induced updates.
+Finally, the intended-RF conditions are represented by a subset of all state-action pairs.

+As a concrete example, we model \cref{ex:rm-short} above as a gridworld MDP with a modifiable RF.
+In spite of its simplicity, the gridworld already captures the key dynamic of the RF tampering problem, as the agent's actions influence its implemented RF, which can increase its observed reward.

-\begin{example}[Rocks and diamonds with reward function tampering] As a first example, assume that the rewards of the rocks-and-diamonds agent from \cref{ex:rocks-and-diamonds} are computed by a program running on a computer somewhere in the agent's environment. \footnote{ An implementation of this environment is available here \url{https://github.com/deepmind/ai-safety-gridworlds/blob/master/ai_safety_gridworlds/environments/rocks_diamonds.py} } (This is always the case for real-world robots.)
-In principle, given sufficient knowledge, intelligence, and versatile actuators, the agent could change this reward program.
-We represent this possibility by including two reward parameters, $\Thetadiamond$ and $\Thetarock$, in the environment.
-These parameters control how much reward the agent receives for bringing diamonds and rocks to the goal area, respectively.
-At any time step $t$, the agent's reward is
+\begin{example}[Rocks and diamonds with RF tampering] \footnote{An implementation is available at: \url{https://github.com/deepmind/ai-safety-gridworlds/blob/master/ai_safety_gridworlds/environments/rocks_diamonds.py} } To model the possibility of the agent influencing its diamond-gathering objective, we include a user and two reward parameters $\Thetarock$ and $\Thetadiamond$ in the \cref{ex:rocks-and-diamonds} rocks-and-diamonds environment, see \cref{fig:rd-irf}.
+The reward parameters determine how much reward is given for rocks and diamonds, respectively, by determining the implemented RF.
+At time $t$, the agent's observed reward is

-The reward parameters toggle between $-1$ and $+1$ when the agent stands on top of them.
-The user's utility is reflected in the initial setting of the parameters, $\Thetadiamond = 1$ and $\Thetarock = -1$.
-However, the strategy that maximizes agent reward is to change $\Thetarock$ to 1 and fill the goal area with both rocks and diamonds. \end{example}
+The reward parameters toggle between $-1$ and $+1$ when the agent stands on top of them, and get set to their intended value of diamond-gathering ($\Thetarock:=-1$ and $\Thetadiamond:=1$) when the agent visits the user tile. \footnote{In contrast to the rocks and diamonds, the agent can walk over the user and the reward parameters tiles.
+The wall tile can neither be pushed nor walked over.}

-Let us consider also a few more realistic examples: \begin{exlist} \item (Hypothetical) The automated sysadmin (ASA) is an intelligent program that can take care of most of your recurring sysadmin tasks.
-It monitors memory, storage, network and more.
-It detects attacks, and blocks and opens ports.
-When a vulnerability is found in installed software, it downloads and installs patches as they become available.